After School Arts Program (ASAP)

 Parents or guardians must escort their child to GoggleWorks and pick their child up at GoggleWorks at 5:30pm for each registered class.
 Children are not permitted to enter the building alone or walk home without a responsible adult accompanying them.

-Questions regarding After School Arts Program can be directed to Brian Foreman, Program Director at:
+Questions regarding After School Arts Program please contact James Pastore Director of Program Operations at:

 610-374-4600 Ext.
 112 or by email at email@example.com